WindowsDev0/hardware_sony/README.md

 # hardware_sony Repository

 ## DISCLAIMER
-- All Sony applications (from the stock ROM) are owned by and Sony™.
+- All Sony applications (from the stock ROM) are owned by Sony™.

 ## How to Include hw_sony in your DT (Device Tree)?
 - Inherit the extras repo (for your specific series) from your device.mk as shown